Communication is a critical tool for achieving Strong Partnerships. In this context, it involves:

 - National Quality Framework, which includes:

 - Belonging, Being and Becoming: The Early Years Learning Framework for Australia

 - My Time, Our Place: Framework for School Age Care in Australia

-Legislation, regulations and policies may differ between the Department of Education and the Education and Care sector; therefore, it is important that partnering leaders establish a clear and transparent communication agreement that supports children’s and families’ right to privacy.
-This can take the form of a Working Together Agreement (WTA), to guide the building of respectful and purposeful relationships.
+Legislation, regulations and policies may differ between Department of Education and Education and Care sectors.
+It is important that partnering leaders establish a clear and transparent communication agreement.
+The agreement must support the right to privacy of children and families.
+This can take the form of a Working Together Agreement (WTA).
+A WTA will guide the building of respectful and purposeful relationships.

 Communication involves the use of a range of channels to inform and support shared understandings and collaborative work.
 Stakeholders in Strong Partnerships meet and collaborate through: